SoftwareHeritage/swh-deposit/docs/spec-api.md

 ### Server: Triggering deposit checks

-Once the status `ready-for-checks` is reached for a deposit, checks for the associated archive(s) and metadata will be triggered.
+Once the status `deposited` is reached for a deposit, checks for the associated archive(s) and metadata will be triggered.
 If those checks fail, the status is changed to `rejected` and nothing more happens there.
-Otherwise, the status is changed to `ready-for-load`.
+Otherwise, the status is changed to `verified`.

 ### Server: Triggering deposit load

-Once the status `ready-for-load` is reached for a deposit, loading the deposit with its associated metadata will be triggered.
+Once the status `verified` is reached for a deposit, loading the deposit with its associated metadata will be triggered.

-The loading will result on status update, either `success` or `failure` (depending on the loading's status).
+The loading will result on status update, either `done` or `failed` (depending on the loading's status).

 This is described in the [loading document](./spec-loading.html).